ClothierNamedJeremiah/personal-website/README.md

 Checkout my [my personal website](https://jeremiah-clothier.netlify.app/).
 My website has a portfolio, blogs, my work experience, and much more!

-Built with: React and Next.js
+Built with: SCSS, React and Next.js